Doctors at the Mesothelioma and Thoracic Oncology Treatment and Research Center can make a difference.

 Together, these experts use a fine-tuned multidisciplinary (multi-D) approach to find the best treatment solutions for patients with this difficult disease.

-The center is led by Dr. Joseph Friedberg, an international expert in thoracic oncology.
-He is joined by mesothelioma experts in surgical, medical and radiation oncology; pulmonary and integrative medicine; pathology; radiology; and palliative care.
+The center's mesothelioma experts specialize in surgical, medical and radiation oncology; pulmonary and integrative medicine; pathology; radiology; and palliative care.
 This comprehensive team works together with each patient to create a treatment plan that preserves life and quality-of-life for as long as possible.

 Our patients are truly at the center of their care.
 A dedicated mesothelioma nurse coordinates appointments and treatment with medical, surgical and radiation oncologists.
 She even handles authorization with our patients' health insurance companies.
 This “one-stop shopping” approach lowers patient stress and inconvenience and improves communication.
 It results in the ideal way to tackle the complex care required for mesothelioma.